DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-5/README.md

 Placement stage: Cells are physically positioned → actual area usage becomes visible → utilization rises.
 ```
 ---
+## Challenges Faced and How I Overcame Them
+1. **Installing OpenROAD and Flow Scripts**
+   - Setting up OpenROAD and its flow scripts was the major problem i faced due to multiple dependencies and build steps error.
+I tried for more than 2 days and not able to rectify it.
+Then a video of installation was there in youtube by NPTEL in a course called `VLSI Design Flow:RTL to GDS`.
+   I followed it and build the installation perfectly without any errors.

+2. **Interpreting DEF and ODB files**
+   - The `.def` and `.odb` files were large and complex, making it hard to know what values to verify.
+   - SO i used chatgpt to view the die and design area, and it gave the following commands `grep DIEAREA`, `less`, and OpenROAD CLI commands (`read_db` and `report_design_area`) to focus on relevant sections for verification.

+These are the 2 problems I faced and I overcame it smoothly.

+---
 ## Conclusion

 The OpenROAD flow for the GCD design was successfully executed up to the **Floorplan and Placement stages**.